dhoer/chef-safari/README.md

 Include the safari as a dependency to make library method available.

-Library method `safari_version` is provided to retrieve the safari short version by default (CFBundleShortVersionString):
+Library method `safari_version` is provided to retrieve the safari short version (CFBundleShortVersionString) by default:

 ```ruby
 short_version = safari_version # => 8.0.4